Halifax Regional Plan Review (RP+10) submission

-The Sandy Lake -Sackville River Regional Park Coalition has sent two submissions to the city’s Regional Plan review (RP+10), one dated April 24 2020, and one July 16 2021.
-They are two halves of a full submission that gives historical and ecological information to substantiate our specific requests for changes in the Regional Plan’s direction regarding this area, but also for many aspects of value to the city as a whole.
-To read the two submissions go to: https://www.sandylakecoalition.ca/rpsubmission
+The Sandy Lake -Sackville River Regional Park Coalition has sent three submissions to the city’s Regional Plan review (RP+10), one dated April 24 2020, one July 16 2021, and one dated October 24, 2023.
+Together they make up our full submission that gives historical and ecological information to substantiate our specific requests for changes in the Regional Plan’s direction regarding this area, but also for many aspects of value to the city as a whole.

 Circumstances change over time, and these reviews are for the purpose of reflecting changes needed in the Regional Plan.